.png)

 What is the basic marketing suite on Wix?

-The basic marketing suite on Wix includes limited email sends, simple forms, and manual follow-ups.
-It comes with the Free and Light plans and is best for very small sites with minimal lead capture needs.
+The basic suite includes limited email sends, simple forms, and manual follow-ups.
+It appears on the Free and Light plans and fits small sites with minimal lead capture.
 Tools like automations and CRM segmentation require an upgrade.

-When should you get Wix standard marketing suite vs. basic marketing suite?
+What’s the difference between the Wix standard marketing suite and the basic marketing suite?

 Does Wix take a percentage of sales?